InVisionCRM/IMPulseClaimer/README.md

 - Comprehensive error handling and validation
 - Complete test suite with 100% pass rate
 - Production-ready code quality
+- **100% TypeScript** - All components converted from JSX to TSX
+- Clean project structure with proper file organization

 ⚠️ **Next Steps for Full Production:**
 - Set `MORALIS_API_KEY` in `.env.local` for real API access